Democrats begin soul-searching – and finger-pointing – after devastating loss

 It’s the inflation, stupid.

-As divided and demoralized Democrats sift through the ashes of the 2024 election map, most agree on two points: Vice President Kamala Harris was fighting strong headwinds when it came to how voters felt about the cost of living.
-And her inability to convince enough voters that she could do a better job than President-elect Donald Trump on the economy cost her the election.
+As divided and demoralized Democrats sift through the ashes of the 2024 U.S. election map, most agree on two points.
+First, Vice President Kamala Harris was fighting strong headwinds when it came to how voters felt about the cost of living.
+Second, she lost because she failed to convince enough voters that she could manage the economy better than Donald Trump.

-Two-thirds of voters rated the economy poorly, according to exit polls.
-Mr. Trump won them by 70% to 28%.
-Nearly half of all voters said their family’s financial situation was worse today than four years ago – and they backed Mr. Trump by 81% to 17%.

 Why We Wrote This

 Working-class voters abandoned Kamala Harris in droves.
+Democrats are fighting about what went wrong – and where to go from here.

+Two-thirds of voters rated the economy poorly, according to exit polls.
+President-elect Trump won those voters over Ms. Harris 70% to 28%.

+Democrats are uniformly alarmed that working-class voters continued to abandon the party in droves.
+Some point to a failure to focus enough on pocketbook issues.
+Others slam tin-eared messaging from a professional class dominated by white college graduates.

+Two-thirds of voters rated the economy poorly, according to exit polls.
+President-elect Trump won them 70% to 28%.
+Nearly half of all voters said their family’s financial situation was worse today than four years ago – and they backed Mr. Trump 81% to 17%.

-Democrats are fighting about went wrong – and where to go from here.
+Working-class voters abandoned Kamala Harris in droves.
+Democrats are fighting about what went wrong – and where to go from here.

 And less-well-off voters were more likely to swing to Mr. Trump.
 In 2020, he lost voters who made less than $50,000 by 10 points.
-This year, according to exit polls, he lost them by just one point.
+This year, according to exit polls, he lost them by just 1 point.
 He lost voters who make between $50,000 and $100,000 by 15 points in 2020 – and won them this election.
 The only group that moved toward Ms. Harris was voters who make six-figure incomes.
-She won them by five points this year, after President Joe Biden lost them by 12 points in 2020.
+She won them by 5 points this year, after President Joe Biden lost them by 12 points in 2020.

 Democrats are uniformly alarmed that working-class voters who once made up the core of the Democratic base continued to abandon the party in droves.
-But they don’t agree on why that happened, with some pointing to a failure to focus enough on pocketbook issues and soaking the rich, while others slammed tin-eared and sometimes condescending messaging from a professional class dominated by white college graduates.
+But they don’t agree on why that happened, with some pointing to a failure to focus enough on pocketbook issues and “soaking the rich,” while others slammed tin-eared and sometimes condescending messaging from a professional class dominated by white college graduates.

-“Working-class voters vote more on their perceived economic self-interest than abstract debates over things like democracy,” says Mr. Hauser.
+“Working-class voters vote more on their perceived economic self-interest than abstract debates over things like democracy,” says Jeff Hauser, a Democratic strategist and former spokesperson for the AFL-CIO, the largest union federation in the United States.
 “Unfortunately, Democrats ran a campaign that in their national message was predominantly about abstract concerns like democracy, and less about the economy.”

 The big disagreement among Democrats isn’t about the national headwinds.
-It’s whether Ms. Harris and the party could have made major strategic decisions in the race’s closing months to prevail anyways.
+It’s whether Ms. Harris and the party could have made major strategic decisions in the race’s closing months to prevail anyway.
 Some are griping that the party didn’t message effectively enough on the economy, and took for granted Hispanic voters until it was too late.
-They are also debating whether they fundamentally have too many college-educated liberal white people who come off as insincere and condescending when talking to blue-collar voters of all ethnic backgrounds.
+They are also debating whether they fundamentally have too many college-educated liberal white people who come off as insincere when talking to blue-collar voters of all ethnic backgrounds.

-“I think we’ve done a lot to demonstrate that we’re a party largely of white elites,” says Democratic strategist Andy Barr, who pointed to issues like student loan forgiveness as a way to alienate blue collar voters.
+“I think we’ve done a lot to demonstrate that we’re a party largely of white elites,” says Democratic strategist Andy Barr, who pointed to issues like student loan forgiveness as a way to alienate blue-collar voters.

 “Most people in this country don’t go to college, and we sort of act as if they do.
 Most Latinos in this country aren’t fixated on immigration policy, and we sort of act as if they are,” he says.
-“We’re running campaigns that sort of serve us and our interests and not the people we say we’re running to represent.”
+“We’re running campaigns that sort of serve us and our interests, and not the people we say we’re running to represent.”

-One former Biden White House strategist who asked that they not be named in order to speak candidly said the party needed to do some deep soul-searching about why Latinos and working-class voters of all stripes decided that Mr. Trump was their best bet economically.
+One former Biden White House strategist, who asked that they not be named in order to speak candidly, said the party needs to do some deep soul-searching about why Latinos and working-class voters of all stripes decided that Mr. Trump was their best bet economically.

 “Democrats are going to need to take some time to analyze, to rethink the way we engage voters, and talk about policies, and talk about our accomplishments,” they said.
-“The party does need to tackle that issue head on.
+“The party does need to tackle that issue head-on.
 It’s probably the most important thing for the rebirth of the Democratic Party.”

 Democrats may simply have forgotten Maslow’s hierarchy of needs.
 People prioritize basic needs first – finances, stability, safety – and subordinate everything else if those primary issues aren’t addressed.
 Inflation, illegal immigration, and crime, all of which spiked in the first few years of the Biden-Harris administration coming out of the COVID-19 pandemic (before dipping over the past year), were more salient and immediate to many voters than issues like protecting democracy or abortion access.
 Nearly one-third of voters who believe abortion should be legal in all or most cases voted for Mr. Trump.